DanielLiu-326/trait-linked-list/README.md

 # trait-linked-list
-A implementation of intrusive double linked list which can containing types that implement one trait.
+A implementation of intrusive double linked list which can contain types implemented same trait.

 ```rust